bitfalls/bitfalls_content/authors/wubwub/00-Tokeni+tut/en_EN/final.md

    ![6](../Images/6.png)

-   5.3 Copy [source contract code]  in its entirety and paste it in the marked window.
+   5.3 Copy the [source contract code]  in its entirety and paste it in the marked window.

    ![7](../Images/7.png)